Bundles of metric structures as left ultrafunctors: Examples

 \subsection{Bundles of Hilbert spaces}

 The axiomatisation of Hilbert spaces is also built upon that of Banach spaces, there are two different ways, one should give us Hilbert spaces with isometries and the other with contractions.
-If we want isometries, we add a family of symbols for the real and imaginary part of the inner product with specific axioms ensuring it's an inner product, but if we want the maps of models to be just contraction, this can be done by adding the parallelogram law as an axiom to the axioms of Banach spaces with contractions, the parallelogram law can be stated as the following axiom: $\la{Sup}_{y \in D}\la{Sup}_{x \in D}(| \ ||x-y||^2+||x+y||^2 -2||x||^2-||y||^2 |)$.
+If we want isometries, we add a family of symbols for the real and imaginary part of the inner product with specific axioms ensuring it's an inner product.